joaoeira/online_resume/about.md

 Welcome to my blog, whoever you are.

 My name is João Eira, of Portuguese descent.
 You likely can't say the word "João", but don't worry about it.
-Online I usually can be found going by the name moniker Simbyotic.
 I have a broad range of interests, as my Bachelors in Physics and Masters in Economics can likely attest to.
-I take an unhealthy amount of pride in casting a wide net over the Internet to pull from it the most interesting content, to me.

 I devour articles, and try to devour books, and while there is something to the "jack of all trades, master of none" saying, I find it way more fun to switch subjects of interest regularly than keep hammering away at a particular topic.
 Again, my choice of subject in college does attest to this.
+Conclude from that what you will.

 I hope you find something of interest in my blog.
 If you think I am wrong about something, people do tell :)